Swift: Version Compatibilities

 5) Under Sources Components, add the following frameworks: Foundation, SystemConfiguration, CoreGraphics, Security.framework.
 If you are using a beta version of Swift then you will also need to add: CoreLocation.framework, GLKit.framework, Metal.framework.

 6) Make sure that your project has at least one source file (in this example we will use main.swift).
-Click on main.swift and ensure that it is selected as the startup target in the Project Navigator.
+Click on main.swift and ensure that you select them as the startup target in the Project Navigator.

 7) Click on Build > Build All from the menu bar to compile your project(s).